Ascending Passage .com HOME PAGE.

 rejoiced by color, by the high vivacity of arrested movement, by the

 story that color and movement tell.
-And over all there is the bright,
+And over all there is the bright

-blue, painted sky, studded, almost distractedly studded, with a
+blue painted sky, studded with a

 plethora of the yellow stars the Egyptians made like starfish.